 - a.
 Click Start, right-click Computer, and then click Properties.

 - b.
 Click Advanced system settings.

 - c.
 Click Environment Variables.

 - d.
 Under System variables, click New.

 - e.
-In Variable name, type JAVA_HOME.
+In Variable name, type JAVA\номе.

 - f.
-In Variable value, type the path to your Java home directory (for example, C:\Program Files (x86)\Java\jre7).
+In Variable value, type the path to your Java home (for example, C:\Program Files (x86)\Java\jre7).

-Don't include the bin directory in ${\tt JAVA_HOME}$.
+Don't include the bin folder in ${\tt JAVA\HOME}$ .
 This is a common mistake, but the CLI tools won't work if you do this.

 - g.
 Click OK. - 3.
-Open a new Command Prompt window and verify your JAVA_HOME setting using this command.
+Open a new Command Prompt window and verify your JAVA HOME setting using this command:

-C:\> "%JAVA HOME%"\bin\java -version
+C:\> "%JAVA\HOME%"\bin\java -version

-If you've set the environment variable correctly, the output looks something like this.
+If you've set the environment variable correctly, the output looks something like this:

-Task 3: Set the EC2_HOME Environment Variable
+Task 3: Set the EC2\HOME Environment Variable

-'''

-java version "1.7.0_05"
+''' java version "1.7.0_05"

 Java(TM) SE Runtime Environment (build 1.7.0_05-b05)

-Java HotSpot(TM) Client VM (build 23.1-b03, mixed mode, sharing)
+Java HotSpot(TM) Client VM (build 23.1-b03, mixed mode, sharing) '''

-'''

-Otherwise, check the setting of JAVA_HOME, fix any errors, open a new Command Prompt window, and try the command again.
+Otherwise, check the setting of JAVA\HOME, fix any errors, open a new Command Prompt window, and try the command again.

-- 4. Add the bin directory that contains the Java executable to your path before other versions of Java. - a.
+- 4. Add the bin folder that contains the Java executable to your path before other versions of Java. - Return to the Environment Variables window.
 In System variables, select Path, and then click Edit. - b.
-In Variable values, before any other versions of Java add ;%JAVA HOME%\bin. - 5.
+In Variable values, before any other versions of Java add ; %JAVA HOME% \bin.
+Then click OK. - 5.
 Open a new Command Prompt window and verify your update to the Path environment variable using this command.